Wolfy76700/Wolfy76700.github.io/rules.md

 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - We recommend using the "Dojo" stage during online matches in order to minimize frame drops

+### Street Fighter Alpha 3

+*Associated Discord Role: Fightcade*

+- The tournament is played in a Best of 3 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
+- All characters are allowed
+- All ISM are allowed
+- You can switch characters and ISM if you lost the previous game, however the winner cannot switch characters or ISM

 ### Them's Fightin' Herds

 *Associated Discord Role: ThemFightinHerds*